Leehoang-0405/road-crash-visualisation-tableau-story/README.md

 ---

----

-## 🚀 How to Use

-### 1. Open the Tableau Storyboard
-- Open `Road_Crash_Storyboard.twbx` in Tableau Desktop to explore the interactive dashboards and narrative flow.

-### 2. Watch the Presentation
-- Play `Road_Crash_Presentation.mp4` for a walkthrough of the analysis, storytelling structure, and design rationale.

----

 ## 📈 Key Analytical Features
 - **Exploratory Visualisations** – Breakdown of crash data by time, location, crash type, and demographics.
 - **Storyboarding Structure** – Cohesive narrative linking dashboards for smooth insight delivery.